 I went close to her and tried showing some anger – “Ei buri, ki bolle tumi?” (hey old woman what did you say?)

-She said with a smile – “You are lucky chap, get married……….”
+She said with a smile – “You are a lucky chap, get married……….”
 She said something in abuses that I can’t write here.

-I am the last person to bother about nonsense but I could not understand why did she say my wife has died.
+I am the last person to bother about this nonsense but I could not understand why did she say my wife has died.
 She is not.
 I thought she was only an insane soul so ignored.

 Other people present there added to that story.
 What I came to know was a story of abundance, luxury, fame and page 3 fantasies.
 Then why is she like this now?
-Living on footpath, as if she has nothing?
+Living on the footpath, as if she has nothing?

 What the localities’ present told me was heartbreaking.
 After she won the Miss Kolkata contest (no one could tell me the year) she has become more aggressive and changed her behaviour.
-She has started ignoring her family and started living life on alcohol, parties, night out and so on.
-Someone with money and fame who completely ignored her due to her sudden rise in status and who completely ignored her children got it back shortly.
+She has started ignoring her family and started living on alcohol, parties, night out and so on.
+Someone with money and fame who completely ignored her duties to her sudden rise in status and who completely ignored her children got it back shortly.

-Her husband and entire family left that place in shame.
-They sold out some properties that they could and rest remained her, even children never looked back at their mother.
+Her husband and the entire family left that place in shame.
+They sold out some properties that they could and rest remained to her, even children never looked back at their mother.
 She didn’t realize all these and arrogance might have kept her away from being sensitive.
 She had it all but lost everything in false empowerment.

-She burns under the sun, soaks in rain lives on the street for 12 months of the year.
+She burns under the sun, soaks in the rain, lives on the street for 12 months of the year.
 Residents give her food, money and she survives.
 Some of the locals added, she never falls sick and she is like this for years.
 See how god punishes you for your behaviour.